Australia’s Nature Coast with Jodie

 As a location, Rainbow Beach has an authentic, small town, community spirit.
 Carlo Sand Blow is just a short walk from this property, where we watched the most perfect sunset on the sand.
 Back at the resort, jump into the infinity pool for a swim which also has wonderful views.
 This was my favourite way to start a day in Rainbow Beach.

-Jodie’s Expert Travel Tip: An hour from Rainbow Beach, on your way north to Hervey Bay, you’ll find Maryborough, the birth place of the author of Mary Poppins.
-In this small city, there’s a Mary Poppins statue and traffic lights that have a Mary Poppins icon.
-This is a great road trip stop for fans of the films and could easily be incorporated into an East Coast Self Drive Itinerary.
+Jodie’s Expert Travel Tip: An hour from Rainbow Beach, on your way north to Hervey Bay, you’ll find Maryborough, the birthplace of the author of Mary Poppins.
+In this small city, there’s a Mary Poppins statue and traffic lights that have a Mary Poppins icon – a perfect stop on an East Coast Australia road trip for fans of the films.

 3. Describe your favourite day on the Nature Coast